anjubora/ERC20-Token/README.md

 # ERC20-Token
-## It is a simple Token Sale Website on Ethereum.The Token standard is ERC20.
+## It is a simple token sale website on ethereum.The token standard is ERC20.
 ## Demo of the project
 <p align="center">
     <img src="demo/demo1.gif" alt="Image" width="600" height="400" />